 Complementary Testimonies in Documentary Discourse

-Moving beyond the idea of a comparison of image-based and text-based media, the symposium will examine the entirety and complexity of the relationships of image and text in projects particularly from the area of the photo book, but also in multimedia, film and the narrative forms of the archive.
+Moving beyond the idea of a comparison of image-based and text-based media, the symposium will examine the entirety and complexity of the relationships of image and text in projects particularly from the area of the photobook, but also in multimedia, film, comic and the narrative forms of the archive.
 The main focus of attention here will be the question of what consequences follow from the ‘suturing of image and text’ with respect to concepts of testimony and documentarism.
-Can the idea of the complementarity of testimonies navigate the gulf between positions of absolutized truth and relativism?
+Can the idea of the complementarity of testimonies navigate the gulf between positions of absolutised truth and relativism?

 The symposium “image/con/text.
 Complementary Testimonies in Documentary Discourse” will take place on 29th and 30th of October 2019 in Hanover at the Faculty III, Media, Information and Design, of the Hochschule Hannover – University of Applied Sciences and Arts.

 “This is not a book only about the representation of conflict.
 A better way to think of it is as a thoughtful study of imagery in transition during a period of cultural instability, using conflict as the common, unifying context that brings together a disparate collection of thinkers and practitioners and delivers new insight into how images matter.”